Noorul Huda N

 Build status visibility: Email notifications work fine when you have one or two pipelines, but as that number grows, "it becomes a real challenge to understand exactly what's going through the system at any point in time."

-Deployment coordination: This is especially crucial for applications made up of multiple microservices or component parts built by different teams.
-As Tim explains, “You can have multiple pipelines doing multiple deployments, maybe to many environments, and all of that together is going to be what makes up one release of your product.”
-Understanding exactly what’s stuck, lagging behind, or successfully deployed matters not just for DevOps practice, but for hitting business goals.
+Deployment coordination: This is especially crucial for applications made up of multiple microservices or components built by different teams.
+As Tim explains, "You can have multiple pipelines doing multiple deployments, maybe to many environments, and all of that together is going to be what makes up one release of your product."
+Understanding what's stuck, lagging behind, or successfully deployed matters not just for DevOps practice, but for hitting business goals.

 Limited configuration: There's minimal flexibility in displaying or manipulating data.
 The team needed more control.